Predrag95/A1-Project/README.md

-I would LOVE to have a more detailed talk with developers from A1 and explain to them my code and possible solutions and things I wanted to add to this project.
+I would LOVE to have a more detailed talk with developers from A1 and explain to them my code... possible solutions and things I wanted to add to this project.

 I hope you will appreciate what I managed to do in this short period of time, thank you!